Charles de Gaulle Airport: RER

-The express RER B service only stops at the Terminal 1 (also for Terminal 3) and Terminal 2 stations before Gare du Nord.
-Journey time is 30–35 minutes.
-The all-stops RER B service takes about 35–40 minutes and is sometimes overtaken by the express RER B trains.

-The RER B has historically suffered from slowness and overcrowding, so French authorities are building CDG Express, a train service that will operate non-stop from Charles de Gaulle Airport to Paris Gare de l'Est railway station (next to Gare du Nord) starting in 2025.
+The RER B has historically suffered from slowness and overcrowding, so French authorities are building CDG Express, a train service that will operate non-stop from Charles de Gaulle Airport to Paris Gare de l'Est railway station (next to Gare du Nord) starting in 2027.
+It will share some of the same tracks, and is expected to offer a 20-minute non-stop ride every half hour from 5am to midnight.
+The new line is expected to take airline customers off RER B, making room for local passengers, and divert to rail 15% of automobile trips to the airport.

 TGV

 Terminal 2 includes a TGV station on the LGV Interconnexion Est line.
-TGV inOui, Ouigo and Thalys high-speed services operate from the station offering services to stations across France and into Belgium and The Netherlands.
+TGV inOui, Ouigo and Thalys high-speed services operate from the station offering services to stations across France and into Belgium and the Netherlands.